 Weight-bearing aerobic activities involve doing aerobic exercise on your feet, with your bones supporting your weight.
 Examples include walking, dancing, low-impact aerobics, elliptical training machines, stair climbing and gardening.

-These types of exercise work directly on the bones in your legs, hips and lower spine to slow mineral loss.
-They also provide cardiovascular benefits, which boost heart and circulatory system health.
+These types of exercise work directly on bones in the legs, hips and lower spine to slow bone loss.
+They also improve blood flow and are good for the heart.

-It's important that aerobic activities, as beneficial as they are for your overall health, are not the whole of your exercise program.
+Even though aerobic exercise is good for overall health, it's not all you should do for exercise.
 It's also important to work on strength, flexibility and balance.

-Swimming and cycling have many benefits, but they don't provide the weight-bearing load your bones need to slow mineral loss.
+Swimming and cycling have many benefits, but they don't provide the weight-bearing load that bones need to slow bone loss.
 However, if you enjoy these activities, do them.
-Just be sure to also add weight-bearing activity as you're able.
+Just be sure also to add weight-bearing activity as you're able.

-Moving your joints through their full range of motion helps you keep your muscles working well.
-Stretches are best performed after your muscles are warmed up — at the end of your exercise session, for example, or after a 10-minute warm-up.
-They should be done gently and slowly, without bouncing.
+Moving joints through their full range of motion helps keep muscles working well.
+Stretches are best performed after muscles are warmed up.
+For example, it's good to stretch at the end of an exercise session or after a 10-minute warm-up.
+Stretches should be done gently and slowly, without bouncing.

-Avoid stretches that flex your spine or cause you to bend at the waist.
-Ask your doctor which stretching exercises are best for you.
+Avoid stretches that flex the spine or require bending at the waist.
+Ask your health care provider which stretching exercises are best for you.

 Stability and balance exercises

-Fall prevention is especially important for people with osteoporosis.
-Stability and balance exercises help your muscles work together in a way that keeps you more stable and less likely to fall.
-Simple exercises such as standing on one leg or movement-based exercises such as tai chi can improve your stability and balance.
+Efforts to prevent falls are especially important for people with osteoporosis.
+Stability and balance exercises help muscles work together in a way that makes falls less likely.
+Simple exercises that improve stability and balance include standing on one leg and movement-based exercises such as tai chi.

 If you have osteoporosis, don't do the following types of exercises:

 - High-impact exercises.
 Activities such as jumping, running or jogging can lead to fractures in weakened bones.
 Avoid jerky, rapid movements in general.
 Choose exercises with slow, controlled movements.
-If you're generally fit and strong despite having osteoporosis, however, you might be able to engage in somewhat higher-impact exercise than can someone who is frail.
+If you're generally fit and strong despite having osteoporosis, however, you might be able to do somewhat higher-impact exercise than someone who is frail.

 - Bending and twisting.
-Exercises in which you bend forward at the waist and twist your waist, such as touching your toes or doing sit-ups, can increase your risk of compression fractures in your spine if you have osteoporosis.
+In people who have osteoporosis, bending forward at the waist and twisting at the waist can increase the risk for broken bones in the spine.
+Exercises to avoid include touching your toes or doing sit-ups.
 Other activities that may require you to bend or twist forcefully at the waist are golf, tennis, bowling and some yoga poses.

-If you're not sure how healthy your bones are, talk to your doctor.
-Don't let fear of fractures keep you from having fun and being active.
+If you're not sure how healthy your bones are, talk to your care provider.
+Don't let fear of bone fractures keep you from having fun and being active.